Suriyha/azure-docs/articles/analysis-services/analysis-services-qs-firewall.md

 1. Click on your server to open the Overview page.
 2. In **SETTINGS** > **Firewall** > **Enable firewall**, click **On**.
 3. To allow DirectQuery access from Power BI service, in **Allow access from Power BI**, click **On**.
 4. (Optional) Specify one or more IP address ranges.
 Enter a name, starting, and ending IP address for each range.
+Firewall rule name should be limited to 128 characters and can only contain uppercase characters, lowercase characters, numbers, underscore  and hyphen.
+Whitespaces and other special characters are not allowed.
 5. Click **Save**.

      ![Firewall settings](./media/analysis-services-qs-firewall/aas-qs-firewall.png)